-- Private Equity Fund Investments-The general partner of each Apollo-sponsored private equity fund in which an investment is made is generally entitled to a carried interest that will allocate to it 20% of the net returns generated by the fund after capital contributions in respect of realized investments and expenses have been returned to limited partners and subject to realized gains and losses of portfolio investments will not be netted across funds and each carried interest will apply only to the results of an individual fund. - Co-Investment Facilities The General Partner is generally entitled to a carried interest that will allocate to it 20% of the realized gains (net of related expenses, including any allocable borrowing costs) on each co-investment made pursuant to a co-investment facility (such as the agreement with Apollo Investment Fund VI) after capital contributions in respect of realized investments made pursuant to that co-investment facility have been recovered.
+- Co-Investment Facilities The General Partner is generally entitled to a carried interest that will allocate to it 20% of the realized gains (net of related expenses, including any allocable borrowing costs) on each co-investment made pursuant to a co-investment facility (such as the agreement with Apollo Investment Fund VI) after capital contributions in respect of realized investments made pursuant to that co-investment facility have been recovered.
 The General Partner's carried interest in respect of each investment made pursuant to the coinvestment agreement with Apollo Investment Fund VI is subject to the Investment Partnership first achieving a preferred return of 8% per annum on the capital invested pursuant to the agreement.
 There is no preferred return requirement in determining carried interest relating to co-investments alongside Fund VII.
 Once such preferred return has been achieved, the General Partner will be entitled to the next 2% (25% of 8%) of net realized gains and, thereafter, such gains will be allocated as 80% to the Investment Partnership and as to 20% to the General Partner.
-Realized gains and losses on investments made pursuant to one co-investment facility will not be netted against other co-investment facilities in future Apollo private equity funds. - Apollo Strategic Value Fund An affiliate of Apollo will be entitled to a carried interest for each year amounting to 20% of any appreciation in net asset value, subject to first making up any losses carried forward from prior years other than losses attributable to capital that the Investment Partnership withdraws from Apollo Strategic Value Fund after losses were incurred. - Apollo Investment Europe-As part of the monetization plan for Apollo Investment Europe effective July 10, 2009, there are no future incentive fees in respect of Apollo Investment Europe, and the management fee was reduced from 2% of gross assets to 1.5% of net assets.
-The manager of Apollo Investment Europe waived all accrued but unpaid incentive and management fees through June 30, 2009.
-Prior to July 10, 2009, an affiliate of Apollo was entitled to receive a performance-based incentive fee in respect of Apollo Investment Europe.
-The fee for Apollo Investment Europe was calculated in two parts: the first was payable quarterly and calculated as 20% of the investment income (excluding any realized capital gain) on investments of Apollo Investment Europe, subject to a preferred return of 7% per annum (with a full catch-up) and the second was payable annually and calculated as 20% of the realized capital gains of Apollo Investment Europe and net of realized capital losses and unrealized capital depreciation.

-• Apollo Asia Opportunity Fund-An affiliate of Apollo will be entitled to a carried interest for each year on any appreciation in net asset value, subject to first making up any losses carried forward from prior years other than losses attributable to capital that the Investment Partnership withdraws from Apollo Asia Opportunity Fund after losses were incurred.
-Effective March 31, 2009, the Apollo Asia Opportunity Fund reduced the management fees and carried interest on all existing capital, excluding capital converted into liquidating shares.
-The management fee was reduced from an annual rate of 2.0% to 1.5% and the annual carried interest was reduced from 20% to 15% of the net profits for all shares outstanding as of January 2, 2009.
-The liquidating shares are subject to the standard rates of 2% annually for management fees and 20% annually for carried interest.
+Realized gains and losses on investments made pursuant to one co-investment facility will not be netted against other co-investment facilities in future Apollo private equity funds. - Apollo Strategic Value Fund An affiliate of Apollo will be entitled to a carried interest for each year amounting to 20% of any appreciation in net asset value, subject to first making up any losses carried forward from prior years other than losses attributable to capital that the Investment Partnership withdraws from Apollo Strategic Value Fund after losses were incurred. - Apollo Asia Opportunity Fund-An affiliate of Apollo will be entitled to a carried interest for each year on any appreciation in net asset value, subject to first making up any losses carried forward from prior years other than losses attributable to capital that the Investment Partnership withdraws from Apollo Asia Opportunity Fund after losses were incurred.
+In 2009, the Apollo Asia Opportunity Fund reduced the management fees to 1.5% and carried interest to 15% on all existing capital, excluding capital converted into liquidating shares.
+The liquidating shares are subject to rates of 2% annually for management fees and 20% annually for carried interest.

-As part of the reorganization of the Apollo Asia Opportunity Fund, \$5.0 million of the Investment Partnership's investment in Apollo Asia Opportunity Fund was subject to an additional one year lock-up that expired March 31, 2010.
-This capital that was subject to the additional one year lock-up is subject to fees of 1% annually for management fees and 10% annually for carried interest.
+In addition, \$5.4 million of the Investment Partnership's investment in the Apollo Asia Opportunity Fund is subject to fees of 1% annually for management fees and 10% annually for carried interest.
 These rates will remain effective until one year after the first month-end date when the high water mark with respect to such investments has been recovered at which point the fees will revert to 1.5% annually for management fees and 15% annually for carried interest.
+As of March 31, 2011, the high-water mark had not been recovered.